openmetalio/openmetal-docs/docs/engineers-notes/openstack-cloud-controller-manager.md

 - `auth-url`: You can find this under "API Access" within your project.
 It's labeled as "Identity".
-- `floating-network-id`: The ID of the network you your cluster is on.
+- `floating-network-id`: The ID of the network your cluster is on.
 - `subnet-id`: The ID of the subnet within your network.

 ```ini